 This notion of a program lifecycle has practical implications for evaluation.
-Should a program be evaluated the same way, using the same methods, at all stages of its lifecycle?
+How should a program be evaluated at each stage of its lifecycle?
 In organizations that are simultaneously running multiple programs - and most organizations do this routinely - what are the advantages of thinking about the collection of programs as constituting a type of portfolio and encouraging variation of programs at different stages of development?
 What role can evaluators play in helping program administrators and organizations assess where their programs are in their development and in encouraging them to think about when and how they will evolve their programs to their next phase?